cfoh/Multi-Armed-Bandit-Example/README.md

 The selection of strategy is critical if the time horizon is finite.
 That is, you only have a finite number of rounds to explore and exploit.
 For example, you are visiting a new town for a week, should you explore a new restaurant for every dinner or exploit a good one when you discovered one?
 This specific problem has been studied and the result is quite interesting, see [Gittins Index](https://en.wikipedia.org/wiki/Gittins_index).

 ## Outcomes<a name=outcomes></a>

+Animation issue in Windows `Command Prompt` or `PowerShell`?
+Use `Windows Terminal` which supports escape codes.

 We measure the effectiveness of our strategy by `click through rate` (CTR) or simply called `click rate`.
 It is the percentage that a user will click and explore the offered advertisement.
 We use Epsilon-Greedy strategy with the setting $\epsilon=0.15$, and we achieve around 36% of click rate.
 If somehow the ML agent knows the user behaviour, it will, of course, always offer `sports` which has the highest click rate among all, and so the theoretical optimal click rate is 40%.
 Our ML agent achieves 36% which is actually not far from the optimal click rate.